-The green strings in 2.2 represent the targets of the content-word references.
-The orange strings represent the targets of the auxiliary-word references.
-The predicate say has three obligatory participants: the Actor, the Addressee and the Effect (what is being said).
+In Figure 1, Lorillard modifies spokewoman, and the syntactic relation between Lorillard and spokewoman is labelled as APP.
+The effective root (i.e. the topmost node under the technical root, disregarding coordination nodes) of a direct speech subtree is marked with the note dsp_root.
+The predicate say has three obligatory participants according to the valency lexicon: Actor, Addressee, and Effect (what is being said).
 The Addressee is underspecified, which is why a generated node with the t-lemma substitute #Gen (generalized) was inserted.
-In general, each occurrence of a word with argument structure (so far only verbs and verbal nouns in the English annotation) is interlinked with an instance (a valency frame) in the valency lexicon.
-When assigned to a lexicon frame, the occurrence of the given word must have the complete pattern of obligatory arguments (inner participants) determined by the valency lexicon.
+In general, each occurrence of a word with an argument structure (so far only verbs and verbal nouns in the English annotation) is interlinked with an instance (a valency frame) in the valency lexicon.
+When assigned to a lexicon frame, the occurrence of the given word must have a complete pattern of obligatory arguments (inner participants) determined by the valency lexicon.
 Generated nodes with t-lemma substitutes are inserted to complete the valency frame.
+A complete list of t-lemma substitutes can be found in (Cinková et al., 2006).